The Camellia Japonica is a leafy shrub that blooms early in the spring. The Camellia with its rose-like flowers is blooming for a long time.

 Give the plant enough water and if placed in nutrient rich soil the Camellia can be up to 300 cm high.

-Because the Camellia japonica has a tropical appearance, you are tempted to spoil him.
+Because the Camellia japonica has a tropical appearance you are inclined to spoil him.
 Do not do this because the buttons must remain cool to open.
 So preferably no early morning sun.
 If the buds warm up too quickly after a frost, they can fall off.

 The Camellia japonica is a slow grower, about 15 to 20 cm per year.
 If the plant has finished flowering, you can cut back the plant.
 Limit this to some excellent branches and leave the plant alone.